SchokiCoder/book_modern_c/src/19_debugging.md

 # Debugging

 Depending on the quality of your code, this is where the real game begins.
-I am joking.
 Everyone has to deal with a debugger sooner or later, no matter how good you are or what language you use.

-A debugger is program that helps you understand the runtime behavior of your program.
+A debugger is program that helps you understand the runtime behavior of your program by granting you the infinite power of time.
 Before we can debug a program we have to help the debugger helping us, by compiling the targeted program with the compiler-option "-g".
 This will compile the program in a way, so that function-names, variables-names and other helpful information are stored in the binary.